 The same passwords are actually not the same

-By looking at the above table, you probably have spotted the problem.
 What if two user uses the same password?
 All the hacker have to do is to decrypt one hash and he is able to gain access to multiple accounts same passwords.

-But there is another problem.
+There is also another problem.

 What happens if you use the same password for all the accounts you created online?
 By obtaining just one password hash, I could easily compare it with other hashes from data breaches and look out for the same exact hash.